Mutual Divorce in Bangalore

 FAM Legal provides an editable mutual divorce petition which the husband and wife can refer and complete later

 We finalize your joint mutual divorce petition and all supporting affidavits, ensuring all mutually agreed-upon terms are accurately incorporated and the necessary documents are properly attached.
+For NRIs, a Special Power of Attorney (SPA) document also needs to be drafted.
 Bangalore has two family Courts: Bengaluru Urban Court and, Bengaluru Rural Court.
 The appropriate court for filing your case is determined by the address listed in your documents.

 A Family Judge recording statement of husband and wife for first motion

 Once the petition is finalized, the husband and wife will need to visit our office to sign it.
 If one of the parties is outside of Bengaluru, we can mail the petition for signing.
 After it is signed, we will file your case in the court, and the first motion hearing will then be scheduled.
-The husband and wife must visit the court, but if either of them is unable to attend, we can request a virtual hearing from the court.
+The husband and wife must visit the court.
+For NRI clients, their SPA must be physically present in court, while the NRI client themselves must appear via video conference.

 Husband and wife deciding weather to go for final hearing of mutual divorce